Updated: Mar 3

 Status Future Version

-This status is set in any case that the bug is moved to a future version and not fixed on the current one.
-There are some basic reasons that justify it, For Example :
+This status is set if the bug is moved to a future version and not fixed on the current one.
+Some fundamental reasons justify it, For Example :

 A Bug that has low priority.